CloudCannon/urban-hugo-bookshop-template/content/clients/cause.md

 Not for profit themed template for Jekyll.
 Browse through a [live demo](https://clean-oryx.cloudvent.net/).
 Increase the web presence of a not for profit or cause website with this configurable theme.

-Made by [CloudCannon](https://cloudcannon.com/), the Cloud CMS for Jekyll.
+Cause was made by [CloudCannon](https://cloudcannon.com/), the Cloud CMS for Jekyll.

 Find more templates, themes and step-by-step Jekyll tutorials at [CloudCannon Academy](https://learn.cloudcannon.com/).